piatra/blog/src/getUserMedia_and_debugging_Firefox_OS_apps_27_febr_2014.md

 # Debugging your application

+The main tool for debugging applications is the App Manager.
+This contains most of the tools in the Developer Tools (DOM Inspector, Console, Debugger, Style Editor) hooked up to your physical device or simulator.
 Debugging your Firefox OS application is really easy once you have everything set up.

 ### Prerequisites